What’s a mommy blog without a list of newborn must-haves?

 - Frame stroller.
 Another item I didn’t have with my first-born, and boy was I missing out.
 Mommas know that newborns can’t go directly into strollers, rather, you connect the car seat to a full size stroller.
 Cue extra unnecessary pounds to lift, less trunk space, and more time spent unloading and prepping.
 Frame strollers are super lightweight, making it much easier for a post-delivery body to lift and use.
 I have the Baby Trend Snap-N-Go Car Seat Carrier.
 Amazing.
 With a cup holder, storage basket, and safety straps, it offers everything a full-size stroller has.
 This frame stroller made quick errands such a breeze and my post-cesarean belly was able to lift it just days after delivery.

 - Ergobaby Original Baby Carrier (with insert).
 I never wore my first-baby, carriers were not only intimidating as a rookie mom but also pricey.
 Now I never leave the house without my Ergo.
 As a momma of two, the carrier allows my hands to still handle all the things my adventurous toddler requires.
-Ergobaby ensures a safe and healthy ergonomic position for the baby, and the super soft material keeps her comfortable and warm.
-It is so easy to use, I’m able to put it on and take it off without the help of a partner, and the harnesses are comfortable and easy on your back.
+Ergobaby ensures a safe and healthy ergonomic position for the baby.
+Plus, the super soft material keeps her comfortable and warm.
+It is incredibly easy to use, I’m even able to put it on and take it off without the help of a partner.
+And as an added bonus, the harnesses are comfortable and easy on your back.

 Heads up!
 As my Ava girl continues to grow so will my list of infant must-haves, stay tuned for more suggestions.